He called me pretty boy when I first came here. Now he calls me trash, if he calls me anything at all.

 What was I supposed to think of that?
 Some bastard boy with more hair on his legs than his face was the same bastard boy I had once been to someone else, when I'd first appeared on the scene.

-I had tried to ignore the signs; he had definitely seen them, and acted swiftly, ensuring he wouldn't have to go too long without a fix of flesh.
+I had tried to ignore the signs; he had seen them, and acted swiftly.

-Just like I'd been tender, and the first pain had been tender, here was an ache that carried still that tenderness - it was a killing ache, but one devoid of love as the ones before it had not.
+Just like I'd been tender, and the first pain had been tender, here was an ache that carried still that tenderness - it was a killing ache, but one devoid of love as the ones before it had not been.

 Now here in my place was another soft, sweet tender ache for him.
 The hardening that could only happen was not the one I wanted; my heart was not an organ I wanted firm, thickened, spilled, but handled - yes, oh please -